 The Fullers first visited Koinonia in 1965.
 They had recently left a successful business and an affluent lifestyle in Montgomery, Alabama to begin a new life of Christian service.

 At Koinonia, Jordan and Fuller developed the concept of “partnership housing.”
 The concept centered on those in need of adequate shelter working side by side with volunteers to build simple, decent houses.

 The houses would be built at no profit and with affordable payments on the loans.
 Building costs would be financed by a revolving fund called “The Fund for Humanity.”

 The fund’s money would come from the new homeowners’ house payments, our loans are provided by supporters and money earned by fund-raising activities.
 The monies in the Fund for Humanity would be used to build more houses.

 In 1968, Koinonia laid out 42 half-acre house sites with four acres reserved as a community park and recreational area.
 Capital was donated from around the country to start the work.

 Homes were built and sold to families in need at no profit and no interest.
 The basic model of Habitat for Humanity was begun.

-Through the work of Habitat, thousands of low-income families have found new hope in the form of affordable housing.
+Through the work of Habitat, thousands of low-income individuals and families have found new hope in the form of affordable housing.
 Churches, community groups and others have joined together to successfully tackle a significant social problem―decent housing for all.